-- a) Every School Board employee/representative including a school volunteer, who has reasonable grounds to suspect that a student has been the victim of sexual misconduct or inappropriate behaviour which is not child abuse must report the suspicion forthwith (immediately), and the information upon which it is based to the principal/supervisor or designate. - b) If the complaint involves the principal/supervisor, the report shall be made to the appropriate supervisory officer. - c) If the complaint involves a supervisory officer, the report shall be made to another supervisory officer.
+Every School Board employee/representative including a school volunteer, who has reasonable grounds to suspect that a student has been the victim of sexual misconduct or inappropriate behaviour which is not child abuse must report the suspicion forthwith (immediately), and the information upon which it is based to their Principal, Supervisor, Superintendent, or designate.
+If the alleged perpetrator is the reporting entity, you must report to the next higher level in the Board's chain of command.